Abhishek Ghosh

 You now have the ability to update your Progressive Web App's icon and

 name and have it reflected to the user.
-Changing your icon or name in the
+Changing your icon or name in themanifest will update the icon on the home screen after the user has

 subsequently opened the site.